-To plan for a flood, it is important to understand the types of flooding an area faces.
+To plan for a flood, it is important to understand the types of flooding facing an area.
 Each type of flooding is different in how it occurs, how it is forecast, and the damages it can cause.
 This evaluation considered several different types of flooding in identifying the flood hazard areas.